Staltec/2gis-api/README.md

     var api = require ('2gis-api');

     api.configure({
-        serviceUrl: 'catalog.api.2gis.ru', // This is optional default path.
+        serviceUrl: 'catalog.api.2gis.ru', // This is default path.
-        version: 1.3, // This is optional default version.
+        version: 1.3, // This is default version.

         key: 'YOUR_API_KEY' // Required.
 Get it from the vendor.
     });